ramongonze/ufmg-practical-assignments/README.md

 # aeds3

-This repository contains practical works of the subject Algorithms and Data Structure 3 (AEDS 3) from UFMG.
+This repository contains the practical works of the subject Algorithms and Data Structure 3 (AEDS 3) from UFMG.
+It was made in the first semester of 2017.